-This much clear about the ineluctable nature of money-making, we touch briefly on the other side of the equation: how the money we make is spent.
-The short of it is this: every time we buy something we are, in effect, placing an order for more of that item to be made (we create a "demand" in economic parlance).
-For this reason, Ruskin says, it matters absolutely, thinking of the health of ourselves, of those who produce various items, and of society as a whole, what we decide to purchase.
-Such awareness, in turn, demands that, before we buy, we pretest our purchases with two queries.
-First, we must be as sure as we can that what we buy will give us some true benefit, will, as we consume or use it, make us stronger or healthier or, best, both.
+This much clear about the ineluctably moral nature of money-making, we can touch on the other side of the equation: how the money we make is spent.
+The short of it is this:

+every time we buy something we are, in effect, placing an order for more of that item to be made (we create a "demand" in economists' parlance).
+For this reasons, Ruskin says, it matters absolutely, thinking of the health of ourselves, of those who produce various items, and society as a whole, what we decide to purchase.
+This awareness, in turn, demands that, before we buy, we pretest our purchase with two queries.
+First, we must be as sure as we can that what we buy will give us some true benefit, will, as we consume or use it, make us stronger or healthier or, better, both.
 And, second, that, also as far as we can determine, we do not set others, as they make more of what we have bought, to some sort of deadening, demeaning, useless, or harmful task.
 Examples illustrating the point are not hard to find.
-We can spend our bills on expensive jewelry or Jaguars, cigarettes or pornography, any of which purchasing make GNP rise.
-Or, we can spend the same certificates on solar heating apparatus, take our children to a Muppets movie, take a lesson so we can learn to make furniture with our own hands, donate to an agency feeding the world's poor, or purchase (with intent of reading!), some Wordsworth poems, Toni Morrison's Beloved, or Jonathan Kozol's The Shame of the Nation.
-All of which, assuming we might be allowed to coin a new index (why not?), one which wouldn't even require us to remember a new initialism, would contribute to a Goods National Product.38
+We can spend our bills on expensive jewelry or Jaguars, cigarettes or pornography, all of which buyings make the GNP rise.
+Or, we can spend the same certificates on solar heating apparatus, take our children to a Muppets movie, learn how to make furniture with our own hands, donate to an agency feeding the world's poor, or purchase, with intent of reading, some of Wordsworth poems, Toni Morrison's Beloved, or Jonathan Kozol's The Shame of the Nation.
+All of which, assuming we might be allowed to coin a new index (why not?), one which wouldn't even require us to remember a new initialism, would contribute to a Goods National Product.49

-A summary: For anyone who engages in trade (given that all occupations offer goods or services, that means, in one way or another, all of us) the enduring objective should be to manifest the root meaning of the Greek term which sources our modern word, "economy": all true economy, Ruskin writes, is oikonomea, a living instance of "the law of the house," where the one producing, selling, buying, or serving performs those activities just as one would perform these activities in one's own home, as a sacred doing (30:16), wishing to do only those things which make everyone in the house healthier, weller.
-Note that this "law of the house" analogy can be used for any profession: the obligation of the captain of a ship is not merely to transport the cargo in the interests of investors, but to care for the overall wellbeing of the ship, its crew, and passengers; the obligation of a CEO...etc.
-(17: 40-2) Strive in all your work, Ruskin writes, to make that law of the house strict, simple, and generous.
+A summary: For anyone who engages in trade (given that all occupations offer goods or services, that means, in one way or another, all of us) the enduring objective should be to manifest the root meaning of the Greek term which sources our modern word, "economy": all true economy, Ruskin writes, is oikonomea, a living instance of "the law of the house," where the one producing, selling, buying, or serving performs those activities just as one would perform these activities in one's own home, as a sacred doing (30:16), wishing to do only those things which make everyone in the house healthier.
+Note that this "law of the house" analogy can be used for any profession: the obligation of the captain of a ship is not merely to transport the cargo in the interests of investors, but to care for the overall well-being of the ship, its crew, and passengers; the obligation of a CEO...etc.
+(17: 40-2) Strive in all your work, he says, to make that law of the house strict, simple, and generous.
 Waste nothing, grudge nothing.
-Care in nowise to make more of money, but care to make much of it; remembering always the great, palpable, inevitable fact-the rule and root of all economy-that what one person has, another cannot have; and that every atom of substance, of whatever kind, used or consumed, is so much human life spent.
-Which, if it issue in the saving of present life, or gaining more, is well spent.
-But, if not, is either so much life prevented, or so much slain.
-(17: 113)
+Care in nowise to make more of money, but care to make much of it; remembering always the great, palpable, inevitable fact-the rule and root of all economy-that what one person has, another cannot have; and that every atom of substance, of whatever kind, used or consumed,